laoban-dev/laoban-dev.github.io/docs/laoban/CHEATSHEET.md

 For example the version of typescript or the version of react

-* Change the `package.json` in one package that uses the template
+* Change the `package.json` in one package that uses the template: set the dependency to the version you want
 * `laoban admin updateTemplate` running in the directory of the package will update the template with the new dependency
 * `laoban update` will be needed afterwards to  update the packages that use the template